datamasque/DataMasque-Azure-DB-masking-logicapps-blueprint/README.md

 # Terraform Azure
 ## Introduction
 The diagram below describes the DataMasque reference architecture in Azure.
-This Resource Group template is used to mask production Azure SQL database, create masked database which can be used to provision non-production databases.
+This blueprint can be used to create backup copy of masked production Azure SQL database which then can be used to provision the masked non-production database.

 ![Reference deployment](../create_masked_sqldatabase.png "Reference deployment")

-The following list the main Azure resources provisioned when this Resource Group template is deployed:
+Following Azure resources will be provisioned by the blueprint:
 * Azure Logic App
 * Azure Function App
 * Azure Storage Account

 ## Deployment
 ### Prerequisites
-* An Azure Subscription active and User account that has **owner role** in Azure Subscription.
+* Active Azure Subscription with a User account that has **owner role** in it.
 * Azure CLI: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli
 * Python runtime 3.9.7 installed.
 * A DataMasque instance.
 * Azure SQL server and SQL database (source database).
 * DataMasque `connection id` and `ruleset id`.

-### Step-by-step
+### Step-by-step process to deploy the logic app.
-###### Store the DataMasque instance credentials and account login Azure SQL server on Azure Key vault.
+###### Store the DataMasque instance credentials and account login Azure SQL server in Azure Key vault.
-Make sure you have created a secret with the format below:
+The secret need to follow the format as below :
 ```json
 {
   "administratorLogin": "sqlserveradmin",